linghong/flashcard/README.md

 save the file in the config folder.

 #### STRIPE
+1. server side
-1. add Publishable Key and Secret Key after cookieKey into the dev.js file module.exports={
+add Publishable Key and Secret Key after cookieKey into the dev.js file module.exports={
 	....,
 	stripePublishableKey: "<your Stripe Publishable Key>",
 	stripeSecretKey: "<your Stripe Secret Key>"
 };
+2. client side
+add the floowing code, and save it as .env.development under the client folder REACT_APP_STRIPE_KEY = <your Stripe Publishable Key>

 ### Start Development Environment
 install node_modules in serverside: